Herbicide in the Hudson? Officials look to eradicate invasive species with drones

 Despite efforts to cut the water chestnut’s long tangle of roots under the water’s surface using a special cutter rig constructed by the town historian, access to the river continues to be matted with this invasive species.
 “This water chestnut blockade dates to about 2010 and has gotten steadily worse every year.”

-Last week, the New York State Department of Environmental Conservation approached the Town of Germantown to discuss potential for a pilot program to help remove 156 acres of invasive water chestnuts using a herbicide.
+The New York State Department of Environmental Conservation recently approached the Town of Germantown to discuss potential for a pilot program to help remove 156 acres of invasive water chestnuts using a herbicide.

 This proposed pilot would include the use of an herbicide which is no one’s first choice but maybe one of the only viable options in our case.
 The proposal is to do a targeted, foliar (on the leaves only) application of a chemical called Imazamox.
 This would be done by drone (for minimal water disturbance) with a licensed pilot trained in wind and tide considerations on site.
 Once the chemical has dried on the leaves in a few hours, little is said to wash into the water.
 This chemical is considered to have low impact to marine life and can be used around drinking water intakes which we consider important even in a very diluted form for our downstream neighbors in the Hudson 7.
 This chemical renders the plants unable to grow or produce seeds which may not always be achieved with our current chopping methods.
 The DEC would monitor for oxygen levels as the plants decompose as well as water testing daily for residual chemical.